 Safeguarding is the term given to the College’s responsibilities to promote your wellbeing and make sure that you feel secure and safe.

 We’ve particular responsibilities relating to our learners aged 18 years and under and learners with learning difficulties and disabilities, but we’re also responsible for ensuring the wellbeing of all our adult learners.
-The College has a child protection and vulnerable adults policy and a team of Safeguarding Co-ordinators.
+The College has a child protection and vulnerable adults policy and a Safeguarding Team.

 We review whether we’re promoting your safety and wellbeing and would like to hear from you if you’ve any comments or suggestions about this.